Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Technical background

-In~\cite{MurthyNAETH}, $S_\th ( \mathcal{E} \, , \mathcal{S} )$ denoted the thermodynamic entropy at the energy $\mathcal{E}$ and spin quantum number $\mathcal{S}$.
-We define $S_\th ( \mathcal{E} \, , \mathcal{S} )$ as the thermodynamic entropy at $\mathcal{E}$, $\mathcal{S}$, and magnetic spin quantum number 0.\footnote{ This 0 does not violate the Wigner–Eckart theorem, which prevents any reduced matrix element [the left-hand side (LHS) of the non-Abelian ETH] from depending on magnetic quantum numbers.
-Our $S_\th$ definition does not depend on the non-Abelian ETH's LHS.} In terms of this entropy, we define the density of states $\Dim \coloneqq e^{ S_\th ( \mathcal{E} \, , \mathcal{S} ) }$.
-The following section shows why we choose these definitions: they enable the non-Abelian ETH to be self-consistent.
+In~\cite{MurthyNAETH}, $S_{\th}(\mathcal{E},\mathcal{S})$ denoted the thermodynamic entropy at the energy $\mathcal{E}$ and spin quantum number $\mathcal{S}$.
+We define $S_{\th}(\mathcal{E},\mathcal{S})$ as follows.
+Begin with the thermodynamic entropy at $\mathcal{E}$ and $\mathcal{S}$.
+Subtract off $\textrm{ln} (2\mathcal{S}+1)$.
+(The subtraction eliminates from $S_\th$ any dependence on any degeneracy attributable to the magnetic spin quantum number.~\footnote{ The magnetic-spin mention does not violate the Wigner–Eckart theorem, which prevents any reduced matrix element [the left-hand side (LHS) of the non-Abelian ETH] from depending on magnetic quantum numbers.
+Our $S_\th$ definition depends neither on the non-Abelian ETH's LHS nor on any magnetic spin quantum number.}) The density of states has the form $d \coloneqq e^{ S_\th (\mathcal{E}, \mathcal{S}) } \, .$ The following section shows why we choose these definitions: they enable the non-Abelian ETH to be self-consistent.